Prismatization: Introduction

 \section{Introduction}

 Let $p$ be a prime.

 In their remarkable work \cite{BS} B.~Bhatt and P.~Scholze introduced \emph{prismatic cohomology}.
-This is a new cohomology theory for $p$-adic formal schemes (which is definitely ``the right one'').
+This is a new and very powerful cohomology theory for $p$-adic formal schemes.
 In the case of $\BF_p$-schemes (which is a particular type of $p$-adic formal schemes) prismatic cohomology turns out to be equal to crystalline cohomology, see \cite[\S 5]{BS}.

-B.~Bhatt and J.~Lurie realized that the theory of \cite{BS} has a stacky reformulation\footnote{For a gentle introduction to this circle of ideas, see \cite{My IAS talk}.}; it is based on a certain functor $X\mapsto X^\prism$ defined on the category of bounded $p$-adic formal schemes, which is called \emph{prismatization}\footnote{Bhatt and Lurie denote this functor by $X\mapsto\WCart_X$. }.
-This functor is discussed in \cite{BL2}; an outline is given in \S\ref{ss:prismatization outline} below.

-The author's goal is to write up the construction of certain refinements\footnote{Presumably, the refinements produce a good theory of coefficients for prismatic cohomology (see \S\ref{ss:gauges and F-gauges}) and provide a natural approach to the Nygaard filtration from \cite[Thm.~1.15]{BS}.} of the functor $X\mapsto X^\prism$, which are denoted by $X\mapsto X^\prismp$ and $X\mapsto X^\prismpp$.
-This article is the first step towards this goal: we define and study the stacks
+B.~Bhatt and J.~Lurie realized that the theory of \cite{BS} has a stacky reformulation\footnote{For a gentle introduction to this circle of ideas, see \cite{My IAS talk}.}; it is based on a certain functor $X\mapsto X^\prism$ defined on the category of bounded $p$-adic formal schemes, which is called \emph{prismatization}\footnote{In \cite{BL2} this functor is denoted by $X\mapsto\WCart_X$. }.
+This functor admits certain refinements\footnote{Presumably, the refinements produce a good theory of coefficients for prismatic cohomology (see \S\ref{ss:gauges and F-gauges}).}, which we denote by $X\mapsto X^\prismp$ and $X\mapsto X^\prismpp$.